Understanding the 5 Types of Construction Project Costs

 • Budget Impact: Soft costs can amount to a substantial portion of the budget, sometimes rivaling direct costs.
 Proper estimation is crucial to avoid unexpected overruns.

-• Timeline Impact: Delays in obtaining permits, completing designs, or legal hurdles can slow the project and increase costs.
+• Timeline Impact: Delays in obtaining permits, completing designs, securing financing approvals, or legal hurdles can slow the project and increase costs.

 Managing soft costs effectively is a nuanced task that requires careful planning: